Advertising campaign: Media channels

-Modern day implications to the advantages & disadvantages of traditional media channels
+Modern day implications for the advantages & disadvantages of traditional media channels

 In the rapidly changing marketing and advertising environment, exposure to certain consumer groups and target audiences through traditional media channels has blurred.
 These traditional media channels are defined as print, broadcast, out-of-home and direct mail.
 The introduction of various new modern-day media channels has altered their traditional advantages and disadvantages.
 It is imperative to the effectiveness of the Integrated Marketing Communication (IMC) strategy that exposure to certain demographics, consumer groups and target audiences is anticipated to provide clarity, consistency, and maximum communications impact.

 Print media

 Print media is mainly defined as newspapers and magazines.
 With the transition in around 2006 – 2016 to digital information on phones, computers and tablets, the main demographic that is still exposed to traditional print media is older.
 It is also estimated that there will be a reduction of print material in the coming years, as print media moves online.
 Advertisers need to consider this; in some cases, they could use this to their advantage.
 The advantages of newspaper advertising are that it is low cost, timely, the reader controls exposure, and it provides moderate coverage to the older generations in western society.
 Disadvantages are the aging demographic, short life, clutter and that it attracts less attention.
 Magazines are similar in some cases, but as they are a niche product they increase segmentation potential; they also have high information content and longevity.
 Disadvantages are that they are visual only, they lack flexibility and a long lead time for advertisement placement.